 PII help, support and resources

 Practice Advice Service PII Helpline

 Practice note on PII – outlines the regulatory requirement to obtain PII and gives an introduction to the application process and market-related issues

 Top-up (excess layer) cover – outlines what should be considered when assessing how adequate your PII arrangements are and highlights situations where it may be prudent to purchase excess layer cover above the minimum required by the SRA

 Practice note on setting up a practice: regulatory requirements – a guide on the different types of legal practice (from sole practitioner to an alternative business structure) and PII tips for new firms

 Renewing your firm’s PII – a guide presented as a series of frequently asked questions, intended to provide basic information for solicitors seeking to renew their PII

-PII surveys – see how your firm’s experience measures up with the market trends
+Trends in PII for law firms – see how your firm’s experience measures up with the market trends

 Information for firms ceasing to practice or having difficulties